cashubtc/nuts/XX.md

 She then _unblinds_ the resulting BlindSignatures that come from the mint in order to create the _funding proofs_, also known as the _funding token_.
 The _secret_ in those _funding proofs_ is a 2-of-2 P2PK secret, requiring
-both signatures to spend; but where Alice's signature alone is sufficient after the channel's _expiry_ time has been reached.
+both signatures to spend, but where Alice's signature alone is sufficient after the channel's _expiry_ time has been reached.

 Alice sends the _funding proofs_ and _channel parameters_ to Charlie